Batch endpoints

 Limits

 MaxBatchSize = 100items per request.
-Exceeding it returns
+Go over that and you get

-400 Bad Requestbefore any item runs.items(orids) cannot be empty.
+400 Bad Requestbefore any item runs.items(orids) can't be empty.

 Behaviour & guarantees